Frenzy (1982 video game): Differences from Berzerk

 In Berzerk, the walls are all electrified and kill the player on contact.
 In Frenzy, some of the walls of the maze are composed of "dots" which can be shot.
-This opens up strategies such as blasting a hole in the side of a room through which to escape when in trouble.
+This opens up strategies such as blasting a hole in the side of a room and using it to escape when in trouble.
 The solid walls, on the other hand, now reflect shots.
-The player can trick robots into killing themselves by standing on the opposite side of a reflective wall and letting them shoot themselves.
-The only wall that simply absorbs shots harmlessly as in the original is the closed door that appears behind the player when he enters a new room.
+The player can trick robots into killing themselves by standing on the opposite side of a reflective wall and letting them shoot it.
+The only wall that simply absorbs shots harmlessly like in the original is the closed door that appears behind the player when they enter a new room.

 Neither type of wall is electrified in Frenzy, allowing the player to touch them without dying.
-The robots in Frenzy no longer kill the player on contact but now create small explosions when shot, which can kill the player.
+The robots in Frenzy no longer kill the player on contact, but now create small explosions when shot which can kill the player.
 It is no longer possible to kill robots by tricking them into walking into the now-harmless walls.
 There are two types of robots: skeletons and tanks.
 The two types have identical behavior, but the skeletons are more difficult to shoot from above or below due to the thinness of their sprite.

 In Berzerk, Evil Otto was indestructible.
 In Frenzy, shooting him once changes him from a smiley face to a "neutral" face, and another shot converts him to a "frowny" face.
-Another shot kills him.
+One more shot kills him.
 However, each time Evil Otto is killed it makes him a little bit faster the next time he appears, which is usually immediately.

 Every four mazes features interactive, decorative elements that were not present in Berzerk.
 In one room is a huge statue of Evil Otto, for example.
 Each one has a specific effect on gameplay for that one room.
 The order is: Big Otto, Power Plant, Central Computer, and Robot Factory.
 The Power Plant and the Central Computer are surrounded by walls made entirely of "dots", while Big Otto and the Robot Factory are surrounded by reflective walls with only one breakable "dot" in the corner, making them more difficult to hit.